AAClause/nvda-OpenAI/readme.md

 - Additionally, the interface includes keyboard shortcuts that are effective across the entire window.
 For instance, `CTRL + R` starts or stops a recording.

 All keyboard shortcuts are displayed next to the labels of their corresponding elements.

+#### About Conversation Mode checkbox

+The conversation mode checkbox is designed to enhance your chat experience and save input tokens.

+When activated (the default setting), the add-on delivers the entirety of the conversation history to the AI model, thereby granting it improved contextual understanding and resulting in more coherent responses.
+This comprehensive mode does result in higher consumption of input tokens.

+Conversely, when the checkbox is left unticked, only the current user prompt is sent to the AI model.
+Select this mode to direct specific questions or acquire discrete responses, bypassing the need for contextual comprehension and conserving input tokens when the dialogue's history isn't necessary.

+You can switch between the two modes at any time during a session.

+### About the `System` Field

+The `System` field is designed to fine-tune the AI model's behavior and personality to match your specific expectations.

+- **Default Prompt**: Upon installation, the add-on includes a default system prompt ready to use.
+- **Customization**: You have the freedom to personalize the system prompt by modifying the text directly within the field.
+The add-on will remember the last system prompt you used and automatically load it the next time you launch the dialog.
+This behavior can be disabled in settings.
+- **Reset Option**: Want to go back to the standard configuration?
+Simply use the context menu to reset the `System` field to its default value effortlessly.

+Please be aware that the system prompt is included in the AI model's input data, consuming tokens accordingly.

 ### Global Commands